-How long will mechanization and electrification of Chinese agriculture take?
-Po says it can be completed in roughly ten years.
-In offering this estimate, he reveals his Stalinist training.
-Actually, how long the process will take is indefinite for it depends on the course of the international socialist revolution.
-If China has to continue lifting itself by its bootstraps, helped only by the Soviet Union and this is what guides Po's estimate, for his thinking is boundsucceeded so far in transform- ed by the Stalin-Mao conception of "building socialism in one country" - then mechanizing Chinese agriculture will undoubtedly take much more than a decade.
-Imperialist threats will force diversion of economic efforts to arming the country.
-An imperialist attack on China would set economic construction back many years.
-But even without the imperialist threat, the that only the complete mechan- task is truly so difficult, as Po admits, that China simply can-Russian agriculture would create not accomplish it within a deche means for resolving the ade with resources currently at its command.
-On the other hand, Po's estimate of a decade is entirely realistic if we suppose early socialist victories in the West or even in Japan alone.
-The workers' states emerging from such revolutions would immediately extend unstinting economic aid to the Chinese.
+937, Leon Trotsky wrote in his How long will mechanization book, The Revolution Betrayed, and electrification of Chinese agthat "In reality the collective riculture take?
+Po says it can be farms stand halfway between incompleted in roughly ten years. dividual and state economy, and In offering this estimate, he rehe petty bourgeois tendencies veals his Stalinist training.
+Acwithin them are admirably helptually, how long the process will ed along by the swiftly growing take is indefinite for it depends private allotments or personal on the course of the international economies conducted by their socialist revolution. members . .

+If China has to continue lift-"The centrifugal tendencies ing itself by its bootstraps, helpre not yet dying, but on the ed only by the Soviet Union contrary are growing stronger. and this is what guides Po's esn any case, the collectives have timate, for his thinking is boundsucceeded so far in transform- ed by the Stalin-Mao conception ng only the juridical forms of of "building socialism in one conomic relations in the councountry" - then mechanizing ry - in particular the methods Chinese agriculture will unof distributing income - but doubtedly take much more than they have left almost without a decade.
+Imperialist threats will change-the old hut and vegetable force diversion of economic efjarden, the barnyard chores, the forts to arming the country.
+An whole rhythm of heavy muzhik imperialist attack on China labor." (pp. 242-3.
+Emphasis addwould set economic construction back many years.
+But even without the imperialist threat, the Trotsky was of the opinion hat only the complete mechan- task is truly so difficult, as Po ization and electrification of admits, that China simply can-Russian agriculture would create not accomplish it within a deche means for resolving the ade with resources currently at struggle inside the collectives its command

+between socialist and petty-cap-italist tendencies.
+This has not On the other hand, Po's estimate of a decade is entirely yet been achieved in Russia, and realistic if we suppose early soas a result students of Soviet cialist victories in the West or farming still describe most coleven in Japan alone.
+The worklective farms as half-way houses ers' states emerging from such between individual and socialrevolutions would immediately ized farming, with many Russian extend unstinting economic aid peasants still attached to their to the Chinese.

+: In

+•

+- An

+154

+Z

+5

 Unfortunately, no section of the Mao bureaucracy orients by internationalist perspectives.
-The bureaucracy's nationalistic course helps delay socialist victories abroad.
+The bureaucracy's nationished when the cooperatives alistic course helps delay socialmerged in the communes: What ist victories abroad.
 And this in turn seriously retards, distorts and cripples China's economic growth.

+LABOR'S PAL

-LABOR'S PAL The ten-cent-a-ride taxi levy imposed in New York by Demoand produce as much as they cratic Mayor Wagner has result-can on the small provide holded in a 6% cut in drivers' in-ings that had to be allowed come, bringing their earnings back to 1958 levels.
-The Mayor The struggle between the in- owes his re-election primarily to WHAT HAPPENED IN HIS- TORY, by V. Gordon Childe, A Marxist interpretation of the story of human society through the decline of the Roman empire.
-Paper.
+some of the provincial papers, reports that "the Chinese themselves admit that the peasants tend to neglect communal work The ten-cent-a-ride taxi levy imposed in New York by Demoand produce as much as they can on the small pictet hold-ings that had to be allowed come, bringing their earnings them."
+(Oct.
+24 issue.
+The struggle between the in-dividualistic and collective ten-